One of the most compelling characteristics of Bradford on Avon is its unique location on the edge of the Cotswolds facing the River Avon.

 Off street car parks in Bradford on Avon include:

-Station Zone A - Maximum stay 3 hours
+Station Zone A - maximum stay three hours

 Tourist Information Centre details

-Explore Bradford on Avon Visitor Information Centre can provide you with comprehensive information on day trips to Bradford on Avon with any group accommodating to any requirements and put you in touch with suppliers for the following:
+The Explore Bradford on Avon Tourist Information Centre can provide you with comprehensive information on day trips to Bradford on Avon with any group accommodating to any requirements and put you in touch with suppliers for the following:

 * Canal boat trips